cfrantz/hello_windows/README.md

 1. A bunch of stuff gets printed out during linking.
 It shouldn't do that.

 1. Lots of cleanup needed in the CROSSTOOL file.

+1. Add additional libraries from MXE.

+1. Make sure other fancy libraries (like google-protobuf or gflags) work.